Training Programs: BTDPC Program

 Language Assessment

 All qualified candidates will also be required to complete a professional conversational language assessment (administered by the English Language School and the Faculty of St. Jean, University of Alberta).
 This assessment will be administered after applying to the BTDPC and will be held online during the assessment period.
+This interview is online and can be done from any location/country.

 Multiple Mini Interviews (MMI)